------- + -------

 1. Examine the use of a screening decision tool on measures of engagement, retention, and usage.

-2. Determine effect of the FIM program on primary outcomes of blood pressure (systolic and diastolic) and on secondary outcomes of dietary intake, financial strain, and general self-reported health.
+2. Determine the effect of the FIM program on primary outcomes of blood pressure (systolic and diastolic) and on secondary outcomes of dietary intake, financial strain, and general self-reported health.

 3. Report on cost benefits of the program among participants.